Dallinger/Dallinger/docs/source/dummies_node.rst

         """Assign fitness to property1."""
         self.property1 = repr(fitness)

-The last bit allows you to write custom database queries and filter by fitness.
+The last bit allows you to write custom database queries and filter by ``fitness``.
 This is a bit beyond what we are currently interested in so I won't give an example.
 ::

     @fitness.expression